Traditional Napoletana pizza with San Marzano tomato, Cetara anchovies, Sicilian capers, Gaeta black olives, basil, and Coratina EVOO – no cheese

 While every person experiences food differently, longer fermentation allows the dough to develop in a way that many diners describe as easier to eat.
 The slow breakdown of starches and proteins changes how the dough behaves both structurally and texturally.

-It’s not about health claims.
-It’s about how the pizza feels.
+It’s important to keep this grounded: it’s not about health claims.
+It’s about how the pizza feels—less dense, less heavy, and easier to keep enjoying across multiple slices.

-Roman pizza is famous for its crunch — particularly in styles influenced by La Tonda Romana and Scrocchiarella.
+Roman pizza is famous for crunch—especially in styles influenced by La Tonda Romana and Scrocchiarella.

-That crunch doesn’t come from baking alone.
-It comes from:
+But that crunch doesn’t come from baking alone.
+It comes from a combination of:

 • Well-developed gluten structure